JetBrains/intellij-sdk-docs/reference_guide/internal_actions/internal_ui_sub.md

 title: Internal Actions - UI Submenu
 ---

-The Internal Actions UI submenu provides JetBrains IDE plugin developers with a suite of tools to help develop, debug, and test their IntelliJ Platform project UI.
+The Internal Actions UI submenu provides IntelliJ Platform plugin developers with a suite of tools to help develop, debug, and test their IntelliJ Platform project UI.

 If the menu item **Tools \| Internal Actions \| UI** is not available in IntelliJ IDEA, then the first step is to [enable internal mode](enabling_internal.md)